TheNathanSpace/iDeemYouWorthy/DEVELOPER_INFO.md

 # Developer Info

 Feel free to take a look at how it works!
-The code isn't obfusacated and I think it's reasonably understandable.
-Feel free to [shoot me a message](README.md#contact-ithinknformation) if you have any questions.
+The code isn't obfuscated and I think it's reasonably understandable.
+Feel free to [shoot me a message](README.md#contact-information) if you have any questions.

 ## Methodology